nielsmde/notebook-extensions/README.md

 The installation is similar for all extensions, just replace `slides` with the name of the extension which should be installed.

-1. Copy the extension file to your Jupyter custom directory:
+1. Copy the extension files to your Jupyter custom directory:

     ```
     cp slides.js ~/.jupyter/custom